Innovic-io/angular-offline-starter/README.md

 Web project starter kit including modern tools and workflow based on angular-cli, best practices from the community, a scalable base template and a good learning base.
 This small AngularJS application contains some simple examples explaining the components of angular.
-It is intended for doctors to register, create and update appointments, their profile or their messages by using template driven forms.
+It is intended for doctors to register, create messages and update profile by using template driven forms or perform CRUD operations on appointments.

 ![Screen](http://i.imgur.com/hQ2R58i.png)